alexShepard84/SpaceX-SwiftUI-Demo/Readme.md

 ## Architecture
 The application uses a modular approach with Swift Packages, promoting code reusability and maintainability.

+## Contributions
+Feedback, suggestions, and contributions are welcome.
+Please use GitHub issues and pull requests.

 ## Getting Started
 Clone the repository and open the project in Xcode to begin: